glaubermarcelino/qr_scanner_alternative/README.md

 ### Continuous scan
-* If you need to scan barcodes continuously without closing camera use `QrScannerAlternative.getBarcodeStreamReceiver` params will be same like `FlutterBarScannerAlterative.scanBarcode` e.g.
+* If you need to scan barcodes continuously without closing camera use `QrScannerAlternative.getBarcodeStreamReceiver` params will be same like `QrScannerAlternativePlugin.scanBarcode` e.g.

 ```
-QrScannerAlternative.getBarcodeStreamReceiver("#ff6666", "Cancel", false, ScanMode.DEFAULT)
+QrScannerAlternativePlugin.getBarcodeStreamReceiver("#ff6666", "Cancel", false, ScanMode.DEFAULT)
          .listen((barcode) {
          /// barcode to be used
          });